Dental prosthetics – basic information

 Dental prosthetics – crowns, veneers, all-ceramic bridges using the Emax system

-Prostheses made using the Emax system work perfectly for veneers, reconstructing a single crown or three-unit bridges.
+Prostheses made using the Emax system work perfectly for dental veneers, reconstructing a single crown or three-unit bridges.
 The innovative system guarantees high strength restorations with a stunning appearance (the most aesthetic ceramics in the world).
 Recommended especially in the anterior teeth.

 Emax crowns are made of glass ceramics, reinforced with lithium disilicate.
 The bending strength of this type of ceramic is five times higher than that of feldspathic ceramics and it equals 350 Mpa (5.6) on average.
 It is an ideal aesthetic solution for restoring individual teeth (inlay, onlay, overlay, veneer, prosthetic crown) as well as short, three-unit bridges (except molars).
-Thanks to its high strength, this ceramic allows the use of the thinnest veneers that do not require filing.
+Thanks to its high strength, this ceramic allows the use of the thinnest dental veneers that do not require filing.

 The innovative system guarantees restorations with both a stunning appearance (the most aesthetic ceramics in the world) and strong resistance.